kwanwantku/stopwatch/README.md

 >Elapsed time 6.117972 sec

-6. sum 1,000,000,000 BigDecimal objects having the same values as in task 4
+6.sum 1,000,000,000 BigDecimal objects having the same values as in task 4

 >Sum array of BigDecimal with count=1,000,000,000